- In this lesson you will learn the following concepts

 - include elements coming from WEBDEV and/or WINDEV Mobile in the same external component.

 - specify the corresponding WLanguage code for each runtime platform (for example, a window is displayed by Open in WINDEV and a page is displayed by PageDisplay in WEBDEV).

 Step 1 : Creating an external component

 We are going to create an external component from the "WD Full Application" project.
 This project is used to manage orders, products and customers.
-This external component will be used to immediately find out in another application the customers corresponding to a given city.
+The external component will be used to immediately find the customers of a given city in another application.

 During the call to the external component, you will have the ability to: